 Sermon

 The length of sermons varies, but 15 minutes (plus or minus 5 minutes) is probably relatively standard for our church.
 However, sometimes a preacher may decide to split the sermon into several shorter reflections.
 On the whole, sermons are not interactive and the congregation simply listens.
-Some preachers may use slides to illustrate the sermon or show some art.
+Some preachers may use slides to illustrate the sermon or show an artwork.

 Occasionally, if people have found a sermon particularly helpful, they may ask the preacher for a copy of it after the service and most preachers are willing to share this by email.
 So don’t feel shy to ask for this if you think it would be helpful.